cmrazek/DkTools/README.md

 ## Change Log

+**Version 1.6.1 Changes:**
+- Statement completion for #include will no longer commit when a '.' is typed.

 **Version 1.5.20 Changes:**
 - Fixed a bug where extern functions referenced in a class would be associated with that class, causing a discrepancy in Find All References.